-- (a) establish and drill test targets based on a compilation of existing exploration drilling, geophysics, and geochemistry; - (b) follow-up exploration on previous geophysical work conducted by Goldcorp on the Alexander Property and the adjacent mine properties; - (c) conduct geochemical surveys on the ground and using existing drill core to establish new drill hole targets; and, - (d) conduct a modern bore-hole EM and IP geophysical survey that utilizes the 2009, 2010, and 2011 drill holes which have been maintained for this purpose.
+- (a) establish and drill-test targets based on a compilation of existing exploration drilling, geophysics, and geochemistry; - (b) follow-up exploration on previous geophysical work conducted by Goldcorp on the Alexander Property and the adjacent mine properties; - (c) conduct geochemical surveys on the ground and use existing drill core to establish new drill hole targets; and, - (d) conduct a modern bore-hole EM and IP geophysical survey that utilizes the 2009, 2010, and 2011 drill holes which have been maintained for this purpose.

-The Company intends to undertake these recommendations when financing on terms acceptable to the Company is available or when equity markets allow for the issuance of shares without undue dilution or in such circumstances where a qualified joint-venture partner emerges.
+Conquest intends to undertake these recommendations when financing on terms acceptable to the Company is available or when equity markets allow for the issuance of shares without undue dilution or in such circumstances where a qualified joint-venture partner emerges.

-In 2015, the Company's exploration work on its Alexander property included examination of micro- and macrostructures and stratigraphy of on-site drill core which provided insight into the overall structural orientation of buried mineralization at Alexander.
-Remediation work at the Company's camp site was also carried out in 2015 as part of its environmental responsibilities.
-Additional follow-up examination of drill core and surface geology is planned in 2016.
+The Company's most recent exploration work on its Alexander property have included examination of micro- and macro- structures and stratigraphy of on-site drill core to provide insight on structural orientation of buried mineralization.